-Off the beaten path and often in nondescript buildings that have seen better days, Councils on Aging can be found in most local communities.
+Off the beaten path and often in nondescript buildings that have seen better days, you’ll find your local Council on Aging in most local communities.
 But, in many cases, you’ve really got to look to know they are there.
 There are some 11,400 Senior Centers across America, some in every state.
 They provide services to over one million citizens ages 60 and older.

 Most know them as “Senior Centers”.
-They provide rides for seniors in mobility vans, deliver meals to those who can’t get out easily, offer snacks or lunches while hosting activities during the day.
+They provide rides for seniors in mobility vans.
+Most also deliver meals to those who can’t get out easily.
+In the centers, visitors can get snacks or lunches during the day.
 Yet they offer so much more.
 Their mission is to provide a wide-range of services and a place for usually retired citizens 60 and older to remain socially active and participating in their community.
 Overwhelmingly, retired women are the ones taking advantage of the Centers.
 In most Centers, 80 to 90 percent of the users are women.
 But, overall participation among retired folks is low.
 Increasing participation is a key objective of these Centers.

 Biggest Obstacle: “I’m Not Old”

 Dorothy Dwyer is an engaging woman who fully embraces her local Senior Center in Norwell, Massachusetts.
 Mrs. Dwyer just celebrated a birthday in July.
 She looks maybe 75.
 In reality, she’s 89.
 She is active and has a full agenda of places to go and people to see.